BradTu/Intro-to-Systems-Programming/README.md

 # Intro-to-Systems-Programming

 All of the following assignments build off of eachother.
-Some of the code was provided by Ben Jones.
+Some of the code was provided by Ben Jones and Nathan Sturtevant.

 ## Homework2